 Thanks to modern technology, disposable batteries are a thing of the past.
 Nickel-metal Hydride (Ni-MH) is a special type of rechargeable battery that is similar in operation to the nickel-cadmium cells of the past.
 Unlike the older style, Ni-MH batteries do not suffer from the “memory” effect where unused batteries could never fully recharge.
 Additionally, they often have several times the capacity of a standard cell.

 But not all batteries are alike.
 Ever since the first rechargeable AA’s hit the market, there have been countless knockoffs and poorly designed batteries that fail to provide the same benefits.

-We took an in-depth look at the best rechargeable Ni-MH AA & AAA batteries for 2017.
+We took an in-depth look at the best rechargeable Ni-MH AA & AAA batteries.
 If you’re thinking about upgrading your battery-sucking gadgets to the 21st century, read on to find out which will best suits your needs.

 Amazon’s “AmazonBasics” brand is known for providing consumers with low cost alternatives to high markup products.
 Most of the items in the basics line are simple in nature, and they spend very little time on marketing and packaging.
 This no-frills approach allows Amazon to sell high quality products at a surprisingly low price.
 But as with any affordable product, we wanted to find out what consumers would miss out on over the brand name.

 Battery capacity is measured in mAh (milliamp hours.)
 Amperage is a measure of electrical flow.
 If you were to use a device that draws 100 milliamps for 2 hours, you would use 200 milliamp hours of battery capacity.
 Alkaline batteries (the standard disposable AA batteries) have 200 to 300 mAh of total capacity.
 But the Amazon Basics High-Capacity batteries have a maximum capacity of 2400 mAh.